Winter Vegetable Shepherd’s Pie

 - 2 cups frozen peas (about 8 ounces)

-- In two batches, cook turkey and onion in a Dutch oven over medium-high heat until turkey is no longer pink, 5-7 minutes, breaking turkey into crumbles.
+- In 2 batches, cook turkey and onion in a Dutch oven over medium-high heat until turkey is no longer pink, 5-7 minutes, breaking turkey into crumbles.
 Remove from pan.

 - In same pan, heat oil over medium-high heat; saute mushrooms until tender, 7-9 minutes.
 Add garlic; cook and stir 1 minute.
 Add wine, thyme and the remaining salt and pepper; bring to a boil, stirring to remove browned bits from pan.
 Cook until liquid is evaporated.
 Stir in flour until blended; gradually stir in reserved broth.
 Bring to a boil; cook and stir until thickened.
 Stir in peas and turkey mixture; heat through.